oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-089 error: "modify sql %s cannot be used with static sql"
 An attempt was done at modifying a static sql.
-The 'modify sql' statement can only be used with dynamic sql..
+The 'modify sql' statement can only be used with dynamic sql.

 ### RWL-090 error: "incorrect random string declaration"
 A syntax error during parse of random string.